 A poster or oral presentation of research results from the candidate's PhD project, can be awarded 2 credits if presented in an international conference.
 The communication activities must have taken place during the PhD admission period or the Medical Students' Research Programme (Forskerlinjen).

-After the conference/seminar, the following documentation must be forwarded to the Student and Academic Section: A copy of the poster/presentation, conference program and confirmed participation/invitation.
+After the conference/seminar, the following documentation must be forwarded to the PhD administration: A copy of the poster/presentation, conference program and confirmed participation/invitation.
 The main supervisor should confirm the candidate's contribution.

 Research visits abroad